 The pH level of the land should be below 7 for you to apply the bone meal.
 The higher pH level makes it difficult for the plant to absorb phosphorous.
 You may have to do soil conditioning to bring it to the correct pH level before applying it.

 You can further mix the bone meal with organic compost to bring the right nutrient balance.
-For example, if you need more nitrogen in the soil, then you can mix it with the compost that has nigh nitrogen ratio but lower in phosphorous to make it balanced fertilizer ratio for the plant.
+For example, if you need more nitrogen in the soil, then you can mix it with the compost that has a nigh nitrogen ratio but lower in phosphorous to make it a balanced fertilizer ratio for the plant.

 Can Bone Meal Burn Plants